 What is the Maximum Leverage for Indices Trade?

-The maximum trading leverage that you as a Stock Index trader can transact with is the trading leverage that is set by your broker when you open a trading account.
+The maximum trading leverage that you as a Stock Index trader can transact with is the trading leverage that is set by your broker when you open a account.
 This leverage is set based on the leverage option that you choose when opening your account.

 The default trading leverage set by most brokers is 100:1 leverage - therefore if you open an account with this option then the maximum leverage you as a Stock Index trader can use is 100:1

-When opening an account you as a stock indices trader can choose a different leverage ratio for example you as a stock indices trader can select the 200:1 leverage which means the maximum leverage you as a stock indices trader can use is 200:1
+When opening an account you as a stock indices trader can choose a different leverage ratio for example you as a stock indices trader can select and choose the 200:1 leverage which means the maximum leverage you as a stock indices trader can use is 200:1

-Maximum leverage set for your trading account will depend on the leverage that you chose when you were opening a trading account with your online trading broker.
+Maximum leverage set for your trading account will depend on the leverage that you chose when you were opening a account with your online trading broker.

 Leverage & Margin Illustrated

-Get More Topics & Tutorials:
+Get More Topics & Lessons:

-- Strategies for FRA 40 Indices
+- Strategies for FRA40 Indices

 - Index Buy Stop Trading Order Meaning

-- How to Trade Tutorial Course Tutorial Course
+- How to Trade Tutorial Lesson

 - What's 1:30 Indices Leverage in Index?